ECOLOGY

 Species found in the same zones may have feeding relationships (exploitation).
 Herbivory and predator/prey relationships can be supported by overlapping species distributions on a kite diagram.
 Examples: A, B and C.

-Discuss reasons for the pattern of zonation - Identify adaptations and how they relate to abiotic and biotic factors
+the pattern of zonation - Identify adaptations and how they relate to abiotic

 In order to fully support reasons for where and species are distributed across the community, adaptations must be identified.
 Identify special adaptations to deal with the unique challenges associated with different depths.
 Explain how the abiotic factors that change across the community (example: pressure, oxygen availability, light, temperature, salinity, etc.) and show how the different species cope with this.
 Identify and discuss adaptations for photosynthesis and/or feeding.